 This all makes ebikes with cadence sensors much cheaper and easier to manufacture.
 The sales price can be much lower.
 Due to the lower cost, cadence sensors are common on lower-end to mid-range ebikes.
 Most hub motor ebikes come with a cadence sensor.
 If you’re on a tight budget, you’re better off choosing an ebike with a cadence sensor.

-Winner: Cadence sensors are cheaper.
+Winner: Ebike cadence sensors are cheaper.
 Ebikes with torque sensors are $200-$500 more expensive than comparable quality ebikes with cadence sensors.

 Ebikes with torque sensors get better range than ebikes with cadence sensors.
 For example, an ebike with torque sensors might get 35-40 miles of range.
 An ebike with cadence sensors might get 25-30 miles of range.
 On average, you might be able to travel 5-10 miles further per charge on a bike with torque sensors than cadence sensors.
+This extra range also extends battery life.
 This is assuming the battery size and motor size are the same on both bikes.

 There are a couple of reasons for this.
 First, torque sensors force you to apply power to the peddles in order to keep the motor engaged.
 In other words, you must provide part of the pedaling power.
 You can’t rely on the motor to supply all of the power.
 You may provide 1/4 of the total pedaling power while the motor supplies the other 75%.
 As a result, the motor doesn’t have to work as hard.
-It uses less power and your battery doesn’t drain as fast.
+It uses less battery power.
+Your battery doesn’t drain as fast as a result.
 You can ride further on a single charge when you are supplying part of the pedaling power.

 With cadence sensors, you just have to spin the peddles to make the motor engage.
 When you’re at speed, you can spin the peddles without actually creating any additional pedaling power.
 You can simply pretend to pedal without applying any force.
 In this case, the motor has to do all of the work.
 Naturally, you end up using the motor more.
 This uses more power.
 Your battery drains faster, reducing range.